Galts-Gulch/avarice/docs/indicators.md

 ------------------------------

 -   **'Volatility' is functional when combined with a non-volatility indicator.
-'Full' may be used independently as a full indicator.**
+'Full' may be used independently as a full indicator, trading off DI and volatility.
+'DI' only trades on +DI/-DI convergence/divergence.**
 -   **Threshold** should be tested before usage.
 Wilder used 25, however he also used 1 day periods.
 To see values to get an idea of a good configuration, while on 'Volatility', set: